spettersson/splunk4patientprivacy/data_onboarding_guide.md

 The process of creating a sourcetype involves the following fundamental steps:
 1. Familiarize yourself with the logs.
-2. Define and validate index-time processing.
+2. Define and validate index-time processing for the sourcetype.
-3. Define and validate search-time processing.
+3. Define and validate search-time processing for the sourcetype.
-4. Store the sourcetype.
+4. Save the sourcetype.
 5. Assign the sourcetype.
 6. Validate the sourcetype.